Everything You Need to Know About RDF

 URIs

-A unique Uniform Resource Identifier is assigned to any resource or thing that needs to be described.
+A unique is assigned to any resource or thing that needs to be described.
 A URI can be a URL or some other kind of unique identifier.
 Unlike URLs, URIs do not necessarily enable access to the resource they describe, i.e, in most cases they do not represent actual web pages.

 URI schemes are versatile and not limited to web addresses; they can also serve as identifiers for a wide range of entities, including telephone numbers, ISBN numbers, and geographic coordinates.
 In essence, we consider a URI as a way to uniquely identify a resource, and it can be utilized as either the focal point or the object in a statement.
 Once a URI is associated with a subject, it can be regarded as a resource, allowing us to make additional statements about it.